-We are writing to you as property owners in Orange County which includes the above referenced parcel.
-Collectively we represent over 180 employees that operate from an Industrially zoned property in Orange County.
-We are writing in support of Case # SE-24-08-067 on the above-referenced parcel.
+I am writing to you as the property owner of 101 Central Florida Pkwy, Orlando, FL.
+I am writing in support of Case #SE-24-08-067 on the above-referenced parcel.

-We are deeply concerned that the industrial zoning of our Business Park, which is extremely valuable and cannot be replicated is being challenged by property owners outside of the control of borhood and subject zoning.
-The I-4 zoning was established for our indicated by borhood and subject zoning.
-The I-4 is solved as a solved as within this area decades ago.
-If our subject zoning is not access solved or utilized, the negative impacts on the future of our County and another mendous.
+Tam deeply concerned that the industrial zoning of Cypress Business Park, which is extremely valuable and cannot be replicated is being challenged by property owners outside of the neighborhood and subject zoning.
+The I-4 zoning was established for our industrial uses within this area decades ago.
+If our subject zoning is not properly valued or utilized, the negative impacts on the future of our County are tremendous.

-There is approximately150,000,000 square feet of Industrial product across four counties in Central Florida with only 750,000 square feet of I-4 zoning and only a few 100,000 square feet located within Orange County.
+There is approximately 150,000,000 square feet of Industrial product across four counties in Central Florida with only 750,000 square feet of I-4 zoning and only a few 100,000 square feet located within Orange County.
 I-4 industrial zoning is reserved for the most intense uses in our community.
 Orange County established this area near 441 and the Turnpike in 1982 for this purpose.
 This is what makes the Business Park so valuable - and attractive to industrial users.
 This is why many of the uses in our Business Park including gas, bio waste and metal companies are strategically located here.
 The property in question is located on a street where every single warehouse building has I-4 zoning.
 There may be other commercial uses that have elected to locate in the I-4 zone, but this property was zoned I-4 for over 40 years with the intent and purpose of utilizing heavy industrial uses.
 It should be no surprise that the most intense uses are located there.